ra7n1k/ambitsiya/README.md

 This is an image of *Eskadron Group* (our fictitious company) logo.

 ## `Keyboard.lua`
 This is a keyboard input system for your project.
-There is a QWERTY array keyboard and outputs with number.
+There is a QWERTY array keyboard and numbered output.
 The following table is the list of I/O.
 | In/Out | Type | Number | Use | Name in Code |
 | - | - | - | - | - |
 | In | Composite | 1 | Is screen touched | `touched` |